ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ### How we transformed

 Agility was the goal.
 There was no man power available to keep the rigid model, so we took a quantum leap based on delegation.
 With it, we aimed to deliver more, with less effort and respect the “Family > Work > Rangers” principle.
-The first step was implementing SCRUM as a team methodology, with smaller teams, sprints with smaller and regular deliveries.
-A good evolution and first step, but we soon understood we needed to adapt the process to better fit our needs.
-We introduced RUCK, a loose implementation of SCRUM.
+The first step was implementing [Scrum](LINK_TO_DOCS_HERE) as a team methodology, with smaller teams, and sprints with smaller and regular deliveries.
+It was a good evolution and first step, but we soon understood we needed to adapt the process to better fit our needs.
+We introduced [Ruck](LINK_TO_DOCS_HERE), a loose implementation of Scrum.
 It was better suited to our environment, however, the PM continued to steer the process, regular scrums and decisions.
 Unproductive for the teams.
 To improve this, we moved to self-organized team.
 The PM became an enabler, and the team adopted a sprint cadence  .
 The PM became an enabler and teams adopted a common sprint cadence, to introduce a common heartbeat.

 From the team member perspective, the transformation represented a world of opportunities with a more flexible approach focused on deliverables instead of the process.
 But with flexibility also came responsibility, which in time matured to a higher commitment of the team members.
 Reaching the self-management stage, was in the beginning a challenge, used as we were to have the PMs and RUCK masters pushing the team, but after the initial adjustment, the ride has been amazing.